dbkinghorn/Notes/2023/NV-4090-P2P/NVIDIAmultiGPU-RTX4090-Issues-vs-RTX6000Ada-RTX3090.md

-# MultiGPU RTX4090 and AMD vs Intel Issues vs RTX6000Ada or RTX3090
+# Problems With RTX4090 MultiGPU and AMD vs Intel vs RTX6000Ada or RTX3090

 ## Introduction
 I was prompted to do some testing by a commenter on one of my recent posts, [NVIDIA RTX4090 ML-AI and Scientific Computing Performance (Preliminary)](https://www.pugetsystems.com/labs/hpc/nvidia-rtx4090-ml-ai-and-scientific-computing-performance-preliminary-2382/).
 They had concerns about problems with dual NVIDIA RTX4090s on AMD Threadripper Pro platforms.